 Spending all day sitting down can also lead to a range of health problems.
-According to the British Heart Foundation (BHF), lack of exercise and movement can lead to an increased risk of diabetes, heart and circulatory disease and general poor health.
+According to the British Heart Foundation (BHF), the lack of employee wellness programs examples and the lack of exercise and movement can lead to an increased risk of diabetes, heart and circulatory disease and general poor health.
 Exercise doesn’t have to only be at the gym, because if you were to peruse https://dumbbellsreview.com/bowflex-dumbbells-review/, you’d know of the wonderful assortment of gym equipments that you get for your house.

 Get moving in the office

-Cue the ultimate 20-minute office workout – helping you stretch out those neglected muscles.
+Cue the ultimate 20-minute office workout wearing a waist trainer– will help you stretch out those neglected muscles.
 The workout was created in collaboration with celebrity personal trainer James Stirling (also known as London Fitness Guy) and personal trainer Jamie Hartnoll.

 As London Fitness Guy says, “While the workout itself will burn calories and improve your fitness, it should be incorporated into the workplace alongside a general ‘health and fitness’ initiative to increase activity levels of employees throughout the day.”